Developmental plasticity: Neural refinement and connectivity

 Initial stages of neural development begin early on in the fetus with spontaneous firing of the developing neuron.
 These early connections are weak and often overlap at the terminal ends of the arbors.
-The young neurons have complete potential of changing morphology during a time span classified as the critical period, to achieve strengthened and refined synaptic connections.
+The young neurons have complete potential of changing morphology during a time span classified as the critical period to achieve strengthened and refined synaptic connections.
 It is during this time that damaged neuronal connections can become functionally recovered.
 Large alterations in length and location of these neurons can occur until synaptic circuitry is further defined.
 Although organization of neural connections begins at the earliest stages of development, activity-driven refinement only begins at birth when the individual neurons can be recognized as separate entities and start to enhance in specificity.
-The gradual pruning of the initially blurry axonal branching occurs via competitive and facilitative mechanisms relying on electrical activity at the synapses: axons that fire independently of each other tend to compete for territory whereas axons that synchronously fire mutually amplify connections.
+The gradual pruning of the initially blurry axonal branching occurs via competitive and facilitative mechanisms, relying on electrical activity at the synapses; axons that fire independently of each other tend to compete for territory, whereas axons that synchronously fire mutually amplify connections.
 Until this architecture has been established, retinal focus remains diffuse.
 Perpetuation of these newly formed connections or the lack thereof depends on maintenance of electrical activities at the synapses.
-Upon refinement, the elaborate connections narrow and strengthen to fire only in response to specific stimuli in order to optimize visual acuity.
+Upon refinement, the elaborate connections narrow and strengthen to fire only in response to specific stimuli to optimize visual acuity.
 These mechanisms can malfunction with the introduction of toxins, which bind to sodium channels and suppress action potentials and consequently electrical activity between synapses.

-Quantification of the prevalence of synaptic networks has primarily been through retinal wave detection using Ca2+ fluorescent indicators.
+Quantification of synaptic networks has primarily been through retinal wave detection using Ca2+ fluorescent indicators.
 Prior to birth, retinal waves are seen to originate as clusters that propagate through the refractory region.
 These assays have been shown to provide spatiotemporal data on the random bursts of action potentials produced in a refractory period.
-Another assay recently developed to assess depth of neuronal connections is through the use of trans-neuronal spread of rabies.
+Another assay recently developed to assess the depth of neuronal connections utilizes the trans-neuronal spread of rabies.
 This method of tracing employs the migration of a neurotropic virus through tightly interconnected neurons and specific site labeling of distinct connections.
-Patch-clamping experiments and calcium imaging often follow up preliminary results from this assay in order to detect spontaneous neuronal activity.
+Patch-clamping experiments and calcium imaging are often conducted based on preliminary results from this assay in order to detect spontaneous neuronal activity.
+A method for in vitro synaptic quantification has been developed that uses immunofluorescence to measure synaptic density in different cell cultures.